proteincakery.com

 Are these pancakes suitable for meal prep?

 Absolutely!
-Make a batch, let them cool, and store them in an airtight container for a quick breakfast throughout the week.
+Make a few batches, let them cool, and store them in an airtight container for a quick breakfast throughout the week.

 Recipe